thenexthub/Codira/docs/OptimizationTips.rst

 ===================================
-Writing High-Performance Swift Code
+Writing High-Performance Codira Code
 ===================================

 .. contents:: :local:

-The following document is a gathering of various tips and tricks for writing high-performance Swift code.
+The following document is a gathering of various tips and tricks for writing high-performance Codira code.
 The intended audience of this document is compiler and standard library developers.

-Some of the tips in this document can help improve the quality of your Swift program and make your code less error prone and more readable.
+Some of the tips in this document can help improve the quality of your Codira program and make your code less error prone and more readable.
 Explicitly marking final-classes and class-protocols are two obvious examples.
 However some of the tips described in this document are unprincipled, twisted and come to